dariosanfilippo/_dariosanfilippo.github.io/_pages/about.md

 My research focuses on the exploration of new music through artificial intelligence and artificial life implemented via complex adaptive systems.
 Complex behaviours are achieved by combining fundamental principles in the design of audio feedback networks such as _agency_, _autopoiesis_, _evolvability_, _fitness_, and _radical constructivism_.

-These systems are then deployed in live performance through human-machine interaction or autonomous and semi-atuonomous machines with or without human intervention.